nasavbailey/DI-flux-ratio-plot/documentation/description.md

 ![](flux_ratio_doc.png)

 _Figure 1:_ Predicted WFIRST performance in the context of known planets and existing and planned high-contrast instruments.
 The y-axis indicates the flux ratio between a planet and its host star (for individual planets) or between the star and the dimmest source detectable at 5$\sigma$ after post-processing (for instrument performance curves).
 The lower x-axis is projected separation in arcseconds, and the upper x-axis is the corresponding physical separation for the Tau Ceti system.
 Points and lines are color-coded by wavelength of observation.
 Solid and dashed lines are 5-sigma point source detection limits versus separation from the host star; these limits are calculated from post-processed data.
 The predicted performance for the future observatory, JWST, is plotted as a dashed line.
 Lines labeled "CGI req" are WFIRST level 2 requirements.
 Lines labeled "CGI pred." are current best performance predictions.
-Black triangular points are estimated reflected light flux ratios for known gas giant radial velocity-detected (RV) planets at quadrature, with assumed geometric albedos of 0.5.
+Triangular points are estimated reflected light flux ratios for known gas giant radial velocity-detected (RV).
 Red squares are 1.6$\mu m$ flux ratios of known self-luminous directly-imaged (DI) planets.
-Dotted lines connect each DI planet’s known 1.6$\mu m$ flux ratio to its predicted flux ratio at 750nm (yellow diamonds) or 550nm (blue circles), based on COND or BT-Settl planet evolutionary models.
+Dotted lines connect each DI planet’s measured 1.6$\mu m$ flux ratio to its predicted flux ratio at 750nm (yellow diamonds) or 550nm (blue circles), based on COND or BT-Settl planet evolutionary models.
 Cyan points represent the reflected light flux ratios of Earth and Jupiter at 10pc as well as super-Earths Tau Ceti e and f.

 ## Flux Ratio